|I love to use the EQ Printables for Inkjet printers.

-For my purposes, I make four labels at a time.
-I create a document with 2 columns, lots of space around the edges and between to allow for seam allowances.
+For my purposes, I make four labels at a time by creating a document with 2 columns, lots of space around the edges and between to allow for seam allowances.

-Print a TEST page on regular paper, make any changes necessary before printing on the EQ Printables.
+Print a TEST page on regular paper.
+Then make any changes necessary before printing on the EQ Printables.

 EQ recommends that once printed, let dry, peel off the plastic backing and soak in cool water for 10 minutes.
 Dry completely.

 - Choose clear fonts.

 - Make sure the font size is not too small.

 - When added photos, make sure they are good quality.

 |What do you do with the leftover ends of the quilt's binding fabric?